Accelerator: A device that accelerates charged particles (such as electrons, protons, and

 Exotics: Particles said to exist by some areas of modern physics, and whose alleged properties are extremely unusual.
 As examples: a tachyon is a hypothetical particle that always travels faster than light; supersymmetry is a theoretical set of significantly heavier versions of known particles (one of the proposed candidates for dark matter).

 Field cage: Field cage that surrounds the entire detector between the APA’s and the CPA’s.
 Provides a uniform electric field within the detector volume.
-Includes design, prototyping, and construction.
-The components will be built in conjunction with international partners.

 File catalog: a general term used to describe a system which performs a range of mapping functions, such as mapping of a Logical File Name (LFN) to one or more physical locations of the file in the distributed data management systems.
 This functionality is essential for locating physical copies of the data when needed, optimal matching of distributed data to available computing resources, storage accounting and various other aspects of distributed data management.
 File catalog may also incorporate functionality related to Metadata (see next item).